basbossink/presentations/functional-programming/notes.markdown

 ### Inventory

-- How has used a functional language?
+- Who has used a functional language?
-- How has used a functional language after completing their education?
+- Who has used a functional language after completing their education?
-- How has written a LINQ query?
+- Who has written a LINQ query?

 ### Anecdote

 - Euclid greek mathematician 300 BC known for:
-    + Elements, 13 books containing from the ground up geometry and number theory Euclidean algorithm
+    + Elements, 13 books containing from the ground up geometry and number theory
     + Euclidean algorithm, efficient algorithm to calculate gcd

 > When Ptolemy the First asked Euclid if there was no shorter road to geometry than the Elements, he replied, "there is no royal road to geometry."